 When registering please let our team know if you have identity specifics to be noted.
 This includes, but is not limited to:

 Aboriginal and Torres Strait Island patients and/or Culturally and linguistically diverse patients.

-Consultations at Red Hill Medical are by appointment only.
+Consultations at Red Hill Medical Centre are by appointment only.
 A standard consultation is 10-15 minutes.
 If you feel you need to see the doctor for a more complex medical issue please inform the receptionists when booking your appointment so that a longer appointment can be made.

 Please make sure that your contact details are correct and up to date.

 Urgent medical problems will be dealt with promptly.